waterholeforum/docs/structure.md

 Your community structure will help users understand what your community is about, navigate it, and categorize and find discussions.

-You can manage your community structure in the **Structure** section of the admin panel.
+You can manage your community structure in the **Structure** section of the Control Panel.
 The structure you define will be displayed in the sidebar on your community's homepage, allowing users to easily find what they are looking for.

 ## Channels